 3. Diana Ross

 As a die-in-the-wool Oklahoman, I love Reba McEntire.
 As a music fan, I am devoted to everything she touches.
 Her career started in the early 1970’s without much success, until she finally hit number one in 1982 with “Can’t Even Get The Blues.”
 She created the country music superstar single handedly while always keeping the tradition of those who came before her.
-Not far from being over, she just won the Grammy for “Best Roots Gospel Album” at the 2018 ceremonies.
+Not far from being over, she just won the “Best Roots Gospel Album” at the 2018 Grammys.

 5. Tina Turner